akiva-capital-holdings/pairwyse-dsl/demo/v2/FE-demo-v2.md

     - Transaction Value (in Wei): `1000000000000000000`
 27. Hit `Execute` button
 28. Confirm the transaction via MetaMask pop up
-29. If you get a transaction ID in a status block located on the right of the screen than the transaction was successful
+29. The transaction is successful if you get a transaction ID in a status block located on the right of the screen

 ![Agreement Execution](img/Agreement-execution.png)